 This course provides an introduction to game programming within a contemporary game engine environment (e.g., Unity3D).
 Topics include tool usage, basic asset creation, the game engine API, and data structures and logic for two and three-dimensional games.
 This course assumes familiarity with at least one object oriented programming language.
 Both C# and JavaScript are used in this course.
-This course is offered as needed.
+This course is offered in the spring semester of odd numbered years.